 Our production is going solar.

 Our solar panels

 Preparing, cooking and storing thousands of pouches of fresh food each week consumes a lot of energy.
 Energy our planet can’t afford to be impacted by.
-Because of this, we are installing solar panels on the roof of our industrial kitchen in Sydney to ensure that we are minimising non-green energy sources to keep your pup’s food fresh.
+Because of this, we have installed solar panels on the roof of our industrial kitchen in Sydney to ensure that we are minimising non-green energy sources to keep your pup’s food fresh.

 from snoot to tail